wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 pointer into the Wasm code.
 The instruction fully consumes its continuation argument, meaning a continuation may be used only once.

-The second way to resume a continuation is to raise an exception at the control tag invocation site.
+The second way to invoke a continuation is to raise an exception at the control tag invocation site.
 This effectively amounts to performing "an abortive action" which causes the stack to be unwound.